csariyildiz/csariyildiz.github.io/_posts/2023/2023-05-20-editing-fields-on-mongodb.md

 <img src="https://raw.githubusercontent.com/csariyildiz/csariyildiz.github.io/main/img/mongo2.png" class="img-fluid" alt="MongoDB Compass Interface">

-It has versions such as Cloud, Enterprise and Community which is free to use.
+MongoDB has versions like Cloud (Named Atlas), Enterprise and Community.
+Community version is free to use.
 It also has a GUI named MongoDB Compass.
-Because MongoDB is no-sql its data stored in a unstructured or semi-structured way.
-Differentiating from relational databases such as MSSQL, MySQL or Oracle with its collections and documents instead of structured tables columns and rows.
+Because MongoDB is no-sql its data stored as unstructured or semi-structured.
+Contrasting from relational databases such as MSSQL, MySQL or Oracle with its collections and documents instead of structured tables columns and rows.
-MongoDB also has features like Indexing, Replication, Load-Balancing.
-Its queries are formed as JSON-like make it easy to use and flexible.
+MongoDB has many features like indexing, replication, load-balancing.
+And its queries are formed in a JSON-like manner which makes flexible and it easy to use.

 ## Databases And Collections